TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Comments/Index.rst

     text snippets.

 :typoscript:`//` and :typoscript:`#` indicate a comment.
-Everything until the end of the line will be ignored by the parser. :typoscript:`/*` indicate a multiline comment start, :typoscript:`*/` stops it.
+Everything until the end of the line will be ignored by the parser. :typoscript:`/*` indicates a multiline comment start, :typoscript:`*/` stops it.

 When using :typoscript:`//`, :typoscript:`#` and :typoscript:`/*` after an assignment